Understanding the Employment Reference Letter and Its Functions!

 Learn the definition, functions, and how to detect a fake employment reference letter.
 A comprehensive guide for HR in the employee recruitment process.

-What Is an Employment Reference Letter?
+What is an Employment Reference Letter (Paklaring)?

 Read Also: 7 Effective Ways to Overcome Labor Shortages

-6 Functions of an Employment Reference Letter
+The 6 Functions of an Employment Reference Letter (Paklaring)

-1. Verification of Work Experience
+1. Verifying Work Experience

-2. Mitigating Risk of Problematic Employees
+2. Reducing the Risk of Hiring Problematic Employees

-3. Insight Into Performance History
+3. Reviewing Performance History

-4. Administrative Compliance
+4. Ensuring Administrative Compliance

 Read Also: 10 Effective Ways to Deal with Undisciplined Employees in the Workplace